Francis Alexander Anglin: Chief Justice of Canada

 Prime Minister William Lyon Mackenzie King appointed Anglin to the role of Chief Justice over Lyman Duff.

 On May 1, 1924, Chief Justice Louis Henry Davies died at age 78.
 Although he had intended to retire in 1921, he remained on the bench amid a dispute over the terms of his pension.
 Following his death, Prime Minister William Lyon Mackenzie King appointed Anglin as the seventh Chief Justice of Canada on September 16, 1924.
 In keeping with custom, Anglin was sworn into the Imperial Privy Council in 1925 following his elevation to Chief Justice.

 Anglin was not King's preferred candidate for Chief Justice.
 The prime minister had repeatedly offered the position to the distinguished Quebec lawyer Eugène Lafleur, even enlisting Governor General Lord Byng to persuade him, but Lafleur declined each time.
 At the time of appointment, Anglin was the third most senior member of the Court.
 He was elevated over Justice John Idington, whose mental capacity had significantly declined and who was later compelled to retire after Parliament introduced a mandatory retirement age of 75 in 1927.
 Also senior to Anglin was Justice Lyman Duff, widely regarded as the Court's most capable jurist, but his earlier collaboration with Robert Borden's Conservative government and struggles with alcoholism made his appointment politically untenable.

 As Chief Justice, Anglin was an outspoken critic of the Judicial Committee of the Privy Council serving as Canada's final court of appeal.
 In a letter to Prime Minister Mackenzie King, he wrote that "my Canadianism" led him to believe that "should finally settle our litigation in this country.
 If we are competent to make our own laws, we are, or should be, capable of interpreting and administering them," concluding that "it would be best to terminate all appeals to London."
+Despite this, Anglin heard nine appeals as a member of the Privy Council, and wrote two reported opinions.

 In 1925, Anglin publicly criticized Lord Haldane of the Privy Council for his reasoning in Russell, which had upheld the Canada Temperance Act on the ground that drunkenness in Canada constituted a national disaster warranting emergency intervention.
 Anglin's remarks, delivered in a judgment that rejected Haldane's expansive reading of federal power, were applauded by the Canadian Bar Review.